The Effects Of Anxiety & Important Affirmations to Remember

 I know that it’s scary but I really encourage any one reading this that feels like they may need help to actually seek out help.
 Wherever you feel the most comfortable.

-It took me years in finding the right therapist.
+It took me years to find the right therapist.

-Heck, it took me almost my whole life to realize that my problems were real problems and to feel the need to talk about them.
+Heck, it took me almost my whole life just to realize that my problems were real problems and to feel the need to talk about them.
+So give yourself grace.

 Don’t feel bad about interviewing a therapist when you meet one for the first time.
 Especially for yourself to make sure it’s a good fit for you.

 Be firm and strong for yourself.
-You are the only one that will care for and love yourself as much as you will.
+You are the only one that will care for your mind, body, and soul as much as you will.

 You are worthy of so much more than what this life has been giving you.